 - Give your dog a daily dose of multivitamins, minerals and antioxidants such as Dishy Dogs Vitamin Pet.
 Vitamins and antioxidants are essential for fighting disease and optimising your pet’s health.

-- If your dog gets ear infections due to allergies, try cleaning its ear with diluted white vinegar or a high-quality ear cleaner such as Dishy Dogs Ears and Eyes formula (boasts antifungal, antimicrobial, antioxidant, anti-inflammatory, and antiseptic properties).
+- If your dog gets ear infections due to allergies and yeast, try cleaning its ear with a saline (salt + water) or a high-quality ear cleaner such as Dishy Dogs Ears and Eyes formula (boasts antifungal, antimicrobial, antioxidant, anti-inflammatory, and antiseptic properties).

-- Make an apple cider vinegar spray with raw, unfiltered apple cider vinegar and an equal amount of water or colloidal silver (boasts antifungal, antimicrobial, antioxidant, anti-inflammatory, and antiseptic properties), which can help with skin irritation (caused by allergens) and inflammation (caused by excessive scratching) into a spray bottle.
-Shake well to mix the ingredients.
+- Make a colloidal silver spray (boasts antifungal, antimicrobial, antioxidant, anti-inflammatory, and antiseptic properties), which can help with skin irritation (caused by allergens) and inflammation (caused by excessive scratching).
 Spray the solution all over your dog’s skin, and allow it to dry on its own.
 Use this remedy 1 or 2 times a day.

 - Get rid of plastic bowls used for serving food and water to pets as they can absorb and hold bacteria and other allergy-causing agents, despite being cleaned often.
-Replace plastic with stainless-steel, glass, or ceramic food bowls and keep them meticulously clean.
+Replace plastic with glass or ceramic food bowls and keep them meticulously clean.

-- Wipe your dog down with a wet towel after it comes in from outside.
+- Wipe your dog down with a wet towel after coming in from outside.

 - Avoid allergy triggers as much as possible.